nhsconnect/ITK-FHIR-Digital-Medicines/pages/design/build_medication_dispense_list.md

 - subject (patient)
 - context (encounter)

-The reference <display> element should be included and populated as follows;
+The reference "display" element should be included and populated as follows;
-- for medicationReference, the description of the medication
+- for medicationReference.display, the description of the medication
-- for subject, the full name of the patient
+- for subject.display, the full name of the patient
 - for context, display should be omitted

 ## Medication Resource ##